A Self-Supervised Framework for Space Object Behaviour Characterisation: Results Discussion

 \subsection{Fine-tuning for motion prediction}

 We also fine-tuned on a separate dataset with ground-truth motions, simulated by the GRIAL simulator from GMV \citep{gallego_rso_2023}.
-Example light curves from this dataset are visualised in Figure \ref{fig:ati:finetuning_motion_examples}, here we briefly summarise the dataset.
-The GMV dataset is a simulated dataset of 22,009 light curves of Sentinel-3A simulated under 10 different motion laws as seen from 30 different ground stations.
-These motions can be grouped into three distinct behaviours: First, Sun oriented: \textbf{SafeX}, \textbf{SafeZ} (where the Space Object's X/Z axis points to the Sun respectively, and Y initially points to the celestial North pole, and the X/Z rotates respectively), and \textbf{Sun} (X-axis points to Sun, Y-axis to Celestial North pole, differentiated from Safe by a varied X-axis phase angle.
+Example light curves from this dataset are visualised in Figure \ref{fig:ati:fine-tuning_motion_examples}, here we briefly summarise the dataset.

+The GMV dataset is a simulated dataset of 22,006 light curves of Sentinel-3A simulated under 10 different motion laws as seen from 30 different ground stations.
+These motions can be grouped into three distinct behaviours: First, Sun oriented: \textbf{SafeX}, \textbf{SafeZ} (where the Space Object's X/Z axis points to the Sun respectively, and Y initially points to the celestial North pole, and the X/Z rotates respectively), and \textbf{Sun} (X-axis points to Sun, Y-axis to Celestial North pole, differentiated from Safe by a varied X-axis phase angle).
 Next, Earth oriented motions: \textbf{YAWXC, YAWZC, YAWXS, YAWZS} (where X/Z indicates the Space Object's nadir pointing axis, and C/S indicates whether the object's motion is compensating (C) for optical distortion, or (S) maximising solar array lighting).
 Finally, the dataset also contains labelled general motions less related to satellite function: Tumbling (uncontrolled/complex rotation of the SO), Spin (rotation around a single axis), Inertial pointing (where the SO has a fixed orientation relative to the J2000 reference frame).
 To fine-tune our pre-trained Perceiver-VAE, we first group similar motions together, as domain expert manual inspection between e.g., different yaw axial motions is a substantially more challenging task than distinguishing between different motions altogether (e.g., tumbling/sun pointing).
-After fine-tuning for 100 epochs, our motion classification tuned Foundation model could classify held out light curves with 82.74\% accuracy, with an average ROC-AUC of 0.95 (Table \ref{tab:motion_classification_metrics}).
-There was inter-class variation in the fine-tuned classifier's performance.
-For example, both tumbling and spin show high performance, with precision of approximately 0.97 and 0.90 respectively.
-Similarly, these classes also showed high recall, both with approximately 0.93.
-In contrast, inertial has high precision (0.86) but low recall (0.33).